malnutrition

 Malnutrition around the Globe

 Malnutrition occurs when an organism gets too few or too many nutrients, resulting in health problems.
-Specifically, it is “a deficiency, excess, or imbalance of energyprotein and other nutrients” which adversely affects the body’s tissues and form.
+Specifically, it is “a deficiency, excess, or imbalance of energyprotein, and other nutrients” that adversely affects the body’s tissues and form.
 Malnutrition is not receiving the correct amount of nutrition.

 Malnutrition is a category of diseases that includes undernutrition and overnutrition.
 Undernutrition is a lack of nutrients, resulting in stunted growthwasting, and underweight.
 A surplus of nutrients causes overnutrition, which can result in obesity.
 In some developing countries, overnutrition in the form of obesity is beginning to appear within the same communities as undernutrition.